Universe

 label

 This one is very important for me.
 You can add a label for your recipe and use it as a reference in other recipe.
 For example, you have a recipe for Pizza Dough and different pizza recipes.
-In the ingredients part of each of them you can reference the first recipe and the reference will be replaced by something like “Pizza Dough(p.
+First, you put a label to a recipe, then you can put a reference of the first recipe anywhere and it will be replaced by something like “Pizza Dough(p.
 17)”.

 Here is a small example of usage :